Shopping

 Newspaper article about Marlton Two Guys opening

-Also in 1973, a small shopping center known as Woodstream Shopping Center was built at Rt.
+In 1973, a small shopping center known as Woodstream Shopping Center was built at Rt.
 70 and Connestoga Drive.
 The original stores were a Red Robin Convenience Store, Pintosti's Pizza, Radio Shack, a bank and Viv and Dick's Flower World.

 For homemade ice cream there was Savich's Dairy Bar, on the Savich Farm which was on East Main Street.